serverless/serverless/docs/providers/aws/guide/iam.md

 provider:
   name: aws
   # declare one of the following...
+  iam:
     role: myDefaultRole                                                  # must validly reference a role defined in the service
     role: arn:aws:iam::0123456789:role//my/default/path/roleInMyAccount  # must validly reference a role defined in your account
     role:                                                                # must validly resolve to the ARN of a role you have the rights to use
       Fn::GetAtt:
         - myRole
         - Arn

 functions:
   func0: # will assume 'myDefaultRole'